Double-coset zeta functions for groups acting on trees: Introduction

-where $\Aut(T)$ denotes the group of automorphisms of $T$.
-The group $\Aut_\pi(T)$ is t.d.l.c.~with respect to the subspace topology induced by $\Aut(T)$.
-Moreover, the $\Aut_\pi(T)$-action on $T$ is both weakly locally $\infty$-transitive and (P)-closed (cf.~Example~\ref{ex:WLIT}(i) and~\cite[\S4.2]{tit:tree}). \end{ex}
+where~$\Aut(T)$ denotes the group of automorphisms of $T$.
+The group~$\Aut_\pi(T)$ is t.d.l.c.~with respect to the permutation topology.
+Moreover, the $\Aut_\pi(T)$-action on~$T$ is both weakly locally $\infty$-transitive and (P)-closed (cf.~Example~\ref{ex:WLIT}(i) and~\cite[\S4.2]{tit:tree}). \end{ex}